dotnet/docs/docs/architecture/cloud-native/definition.md

 Note how microservices promote the "One Codebase, One Application" principle from the [Twelve-Factor Application](https://12factor.net/), discussed earlier in the chapter.

 > *Factor \#1  specifies "A single code base for each microservice, stored in its own repository.
-Tracked with version control, it can deploy to multiple environments "*
+Tracked with version control, it can deploy to multiple environments"*

 ### Why microservices?